Ground School

 Farm Visits

 We visit local farms to learn about the enormous variety of shapes that local agriculture can take.
-Students also have a paid opportunity to work at one of our partner farms on the Island during their stay.
 Our goal will be to learn about the nuts and bolts of the farm, but also the business components and all that goes into running a farm.
 We hope that these experiences bring to life what it’s like to work on, own and operate a farm.

 Other important details: